MarkEdmondson1234/serverless-R-API-appengine/README.md

 -------

 -   Cloud Endpoints: 0-2Million calls - Free, 2M+ - $3 per million API calls
 -   App Engine costs - [Flexible App engine pricing](https://cloud.google.com/appengine/pricing#flexible-environment-instances) - depends largely on how many instances you spawn per X connections.
+For example, if you ran the default auto scaling with the [default resources](https://cloud.google.com/appengine/docs/flexible/nodejs/configuring-your-app-with-app-yaml#resource-settings) (2 instances with 1 CPU core, 0.6GB) and you have enough API traffic for 24 hours of constant API useage, it will cost [$2.73 per day](https://cloud.google.com/products/calculator/#id=44336162-27f9-41b7-94a4-73036357e6d6)

 The automatic scaling options will be the largest determination of cost.
 Use the monitoring to get the latency of the API and configure the `app.yaml` accordingly to get the performance you require, which will determine when extra instances are launched running your R code underneath.